-The analysis was based on the biological assumptions made for the virtual population analysis (VPA)conduct for the 2011 assessment i.e.,
+The analysis was based on the biological assumptions made for the virtual population analysis (VPA) in the 2011 assessment i.e.

-- Plus group ages 5 and older - Natural mortality was assumed to be age-dependent with ages 0 and 1 = 0.8 and 0.6 for ages greater and equal to 2. - Spawning Reproductive Potential Maturity was assumed to be knife-edged, with 100% of fish being mature at age 3 and older and SRP was calculated as the product of maturity and weight-at-age at the peak of the spawning season. - Growth was based upon the two-stanza growth curve of Gascuel and parameters for condition factor and the allometric scaling factor, where K is the rate at which the rate of growth in length declines as length approaches the asymptotic length $L\infty$ and t0 is the time at which an individual is of zero length.
+- Plus group: 5 - Natural mortality: assumed to be age-dependent with ages 0 and 1 = 0.8 and 0.6 for ages greater and equal to 2. - Spawning Reproductive Potential Maturity was assumed to be knife-edged, with 100% of fish being mature at age 3 and older and SRP was calculated as the product of maturity and weight-at-age at 1st of January. - Growth: The von Bertalanffy growth parameters: k=0.180 yr-1, $L\infty = 217.3$ cm and t0 = -0.709 year and the weight-length equation:

+o $Lt = L\infty (1 - exp(-k(t - t0)))$ where K is the rate at which the rate of growth in length declines as length approaches the asymptotic length $L\infty$ and t0 is the time at which an individual is of zero length.
+Length is converted to mass using the condition factor, and an allometric growth coefficient, b.